PlaceholderAPI/PlaceholderAPI/.github/ISSUE_TEMPLATE/change_request_wiki.md

 ---
 name: Request change (Wiki)
-about: Request a update/change of a wiki-page
+about: It is recommendet to instead make a Pull request for the changes.

 ---